Azure-Samples/azure-stack-edge-deploy-vms/VmTemplates/CreateVM/readme.md

                              "AddressPrefix": "10.178.68.0/22",

 ```
-Pass the VNet name, Subnet Name and Vnet resource group name in the parameter section as so:
+Pass the VNet name, Subnet Name and Vnet resource group name in the CreateVM.parameters.json section as so:

 "vnetName": {
       "value": "ASEVNET"